-This ATBD describes the algorithm theoretical basis for EMMA v3.1 CO2 and EMMA v3.1 CH4.
-Originally, the EMMA algorithm (v1.3) was described in detail at the example of CO_2 in the publication of Reuter et al. (2013) and their publication is the blueprint for this ATBD.
+This ATBD describes the algorithm theoretical basis for EMMA v4.1 CO_2 and EMMA v4.1 CH_4 .
+Originally, the EMMA algorithm (v1.3) was described in detail using the example of CO_2 in the publication of Reuter et al. (2013) and their publication is the blueprint for this ATBD.

-Since long time, climate modelers use ensemble approaches to calculate the ensemble median and to estimate uncertainties of climate projections where no ground-truth is known.
-Following this idea, the ensemble median algorithm EMMA composes level 2 data of several GOSAT and SCIAMACHY XCO2 and XCH4 retrieval products independently developed by NASA, NIES, SRON, University of Leicester, and the University of Bremen.
+For a long time, climate modelers have used ensemble approaches to calculate the ensemble median and to estimate uncertainties of climate projections where no ground-truth is known.
+Following this idea, the ensemble median algorithm EMMA brings together level 2 data of several SCIAMACHY, GOSAT, and OCO-2 XCO2 and XCH4 retrieval products independently developed by NASA, NIES, SRON, University of Leicester, and the University of Bremen.
 EMMA determines in 10°x10° degree grid boxes monthly averages and selects the level 2 data of the median algorithm.
 Thresholds depending on potential information content prevent from over-weighting individual algorithms with a considerably larger amount of data.

 The EMMA database consists of individual level 2 soundings retrieved by algorithms which can change from grid box to grid box and month to month.
 Therefore, it can be used in the same manner as any other XCO2 or XCH4 satellite retrieval, i.e., the EMMA database includes all information needed for inverse modeling (geo-location, time, XCO2 or XCH4, averaging kernels, etc.).
-Additionally, it includes the inter-algorithm spread which informs about potential regional uncertainties.
+Additionally, it includes the inter-algorithm spread which informs about potential regional or temporal systematic uncertainties.